TRIODE, TETRODE, PENTODE AND BEAM POWER TUBES

 Specifically, the TRANSIENT PEAK VOLTAGE

-B+ rail at any point it will appear across the entire rail - not just at
+appears on the B+ rail at any point it will appear across the entire rail - not

-B+ voltage momentarily sags, the signal from the previous stage - which
+phase-splitter B+ voltage momentarily sags, the signal from the previous stage

 much sag because it is a low current stage - will flow to the phase-splitter stage and be mixed with it at the filter cap